Art Auction Fundraiser Tips and Pointers

-** Do not donate to every single cause that asks for your art, especially if you have gallery representation.
+** Do not donate to every single cause that asks for your art, especially if you have gallery representation or sell regularly online or at other venues.
 You can actually end up diluting your market by donating too frequently, or giving collectors the idea that rather than shop at galleries or buy directly from you, all they have to do is wait for the next charity event and then buy on the cheap.
 If you really want to support lots of charities, either sell your art direct to buyers or through retail outlets and donate a portion of the profits.

 Tips for bidders:

 ** Look at all the art for dale.
 Fundraising art auctions are great places to discover and learn about art and artists you've never seen or heard of before.

 ** Don't automatically assume all the art is bargain priced.
 Find out about artists whose art you like before you bid.
 Many fundraisers list all the art online in advance of their events.
 Visit the auction website, preview the art either online or in person ahead of time, or at least get a list of the donating artists.
 That way, you'll be prepared to bid wisely.